eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :language: C++
     :lines: 33-45

-Then, it is defined the :class:`PubListener` class by inheriting from the :class:`DataWriterListener` class.
+Then, the :class:`PubListener` class is defined by inheriting from the :class:`DataWriterListener` class.
-This class override the default data writer listener callbacks.
-These allow us to execute routines in case of an event.
+This class overrides the default DataWriter listener callbacks, which allow us to execute routines in case of an event.
-The overridden callback ``on_publication_matched`` allows you to define a series of actions when a new data writer is detected listening to the topic under the data writer is publishing.
+The overridden callback :func:`on_publication_matched` allows you to define a series of actions when a new DataReader is detected listening to the topic under which the DataWriter is publishing.
-The ``info.current_count_change`` detects these changes of data readers that are matched to the data writer.
+The :func:`info.current_count_change` detects these changes of DataReaders that are matched to the DataWriter.
 This is a member in the :class:`MachedStatus` structure that allows you to track changes in the status of subscriptions.
-Finally, the ``listener_`` object of the class is defined.
+Finally, the ``listener_`` object of the class is defined as an instance of :class:`PubListener`.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 47-83

-The public constructor and destructor of the :class:`HelloWorldPublisher` class is defined below.
+The public constructor and destructor of the :class:`HelloWorldPublisher` class are defined below.
-The constructor initializes the private data members of the class to ``nullptr`` except the TypeSupport object, that initializes an object of the :class:`HelloWorldPubSubType` class.
+The constructor initializes the private data members of the class to ``nullptr``, with the exception of the TypeSupport object, that is initialized as an instance of the :class:`HelloWorldPubSubType` class.
 The class destructor removes these data members and thus cleans the system memory.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp